 Where are they now?
 The Liverpool team that beat Debrecen 1-0 in 2009

-On September 16, 2009, Liverpool began their latest Champions League campaign against Hungarian champions Debrecen at Anfield.
+On September 16, 2009, Liverpool began that season’s Champions League campaign against Hungarian champions Debrecen at Anfield.
 They probably expected an easier night.

 A scrappy 1-0 win, courtesy of Dirk Kuyt’s strike in first-half stoppage time, set the tone for the rest of their tournament, as the Reds failed to qualify for the knockout stages, finishing third behind Fiorentina and Lyon.

-We’ve taken a look back at the Liverpool team from that night, as picked by Rafa Benitez.
+We’ve taken a look back at the Liverpool starting XI from that night, as picked by Rafa Benitez.

-A Benitez favourite, Reina was later reunited with his former Liverpool boss at Napoli, winning the Coppa Italia together in 2014.
+A Benitez favourite, Reina was later reunited with his former Liverpool boss at Napoli and they won the Coppa Italia together in 2014.

 While Reina was always a reliable stopper under Benitez, the manager was not as convinced by his abilities to play in midfield.